 Features: Acting and directing opportunities in our Main stage and Secondstage seasons, our student lab productions, and more than 100 film projects produced by the Department of Film & Television annually.

 Our students' extensive training in film, television, and acting for the stage, enables them to serve as professionals in a variety of roles in the entertainment industry and in the academy.
-Upon graduation, our MFA Actors are equipped to serve in such roles as:
+Upon graduation, our Master of Fine Arts in Acting alumni are equipped to serve in such roles as: